- posted by:

 2) Why are you so unhappy?

 This one annoys me.
 Why assume I’m unhappy?
-Would the theists who says this be unhappy without a belief in god so they assume everyone is?
+Would the theists who says this be unhappy without a belief in god so they assume everyone who lacks belief is?
 I’m by no means unhappy.
 I have had a great education, I love learning, I have interests and friends.
 I have a great family and support network.
 Are theists lives so miserable that the only way they’ll be happy is following “god’s will” so happiness to them equals being a servant to another?
 Or does having their lives dictated to them by a book make them happy?
-Or does the thought of someone even a supervisiory controlling parental figure make them feel special?
+Or does the thought of someone even a supervisory controlling parental figure make them feel special?
 So many questions.

 3) If there’s no god, how do you get out of bed in the morning?